-- 19. It is recommended that Cabinet:- - (a) Notes the progress achieved against the Local Plan timetable. - (b) Endorses the Consultation Statement at Annex 1. - (c) Approves the Sustainability Appraisal (SA) Framework at Annex 2.

-- (d) Agrees the Strategic Vision, Aims and Objectives set out in this report as the framework for establishing the policies and proposals within the Local Plan. - (e) Agree the preferred Strategic Development Locations set out in The Local Plan Strategic Framework (Annex 5) as the basis for further detailed assessment work under Stage Two of the Local Plan process. - (f) Endorses the next steps process as described.
+- 18. It is recommended that Place Scrutiny Committee make representations to Cabinet to the effect that it :- - (a) Notes the progress achieved against the Local Plan timetable. - (b) Endorses the Consultation Statement at Annex 1. - (c) Endorses the Strategic Vision, Aims and Objectives set out in this report as the framework for establishing the policies and proposals within the Local Plan. - (d) Endorses the approach to identifying preferred Strategic Development Locations as the basis for further detailed assessment work under Stage Two of the Local Plan process. - (e) Endorses the next steps process as described.